calebjacob/express-vue/README.md

 ## Testing

 The [Jest](https://facebook.github.io/jest/) testing framework is used to unit test all backend & frontend code.
+To learn more about writing effective Vue unit tests, please refer to the [Vue Testing Handbook](https://lmiller1990.github.io/vue-testing-handbook/v3/#what-is-this-guide).
+Also, check out this [YouTube Playlist](https://www.youtube.com/playlist?list=PLC2LZCNWKL9ahK1IoODqYxKu5aA9T5IOA) to get a beginner focused intro to unit testing Vue 3 components.

 To run the backend and frontend test suite once:

 ```
 npm test